Ford Thunderbird: Fifth generation (1967–1971)

-From 1958 through 1966, the Thunderbird had remained fundamentally the same in concept as a two-door coupe/convertible with two rows of seating.
+From 1958 to 1966, the Thunderbird had remained fundamentally the same in concept as a two-door coupe/convertible with two rows of seating.
 The 1967 model year introduction by Lincoln-Mercury of the similarly configured Mercury Cougar, the most luxurious of the flood of "pony cars" to follow the wildly successful mid-1964 introduction of the Ford Mustang but still considerably less expensive than the Thunderbird, created a challenge to its market positioning.
 To combat this, the fifth generation Thunderbird was upsized, and a four-door option was added.

 The new Thunderbird was no longer unibody, but a body-on-frame construction.
 The convertible was discontinued in favor of an optional four-door hardtop coupe with suicide doors and a very wide C-pillar.
 It received simulated landau bars to help minimize its visual mass.
 A new front end included a full-width grille and hidden headlights.